Are you wondering what’s the best way to protect your business in these ever-changing times? If so we have the answer for you, risk management.

 Using risk management within your company to identify what could go wrong so you’re prepared later can help save your business money and resources.
-To learn more about risk management and how to implement it within your company keep reading below.
+Keep reading below to learn more about risk management and how to implement it within your company.

-No matter what size your business is you’ve probably run into issues with insurance, claims, and even general risks.
-For example, your office building can be taken down by a fire, or someone could slip and fall on the job.
-These situations can have a big impact on your business if you don’t take the proper steps to protect yourself and your work culture.
+No matter your business size, you’ve probably run into issues with insurance, claims, and even general risks.
+For example, a fire can take down your office building, or someone could slip and fall on the job.
+These situations can significantly impact your business if you don’t adequately protect yourself and your work culture.

-When you focus your attention on the risk you can commit to the necessary resources you need to lower and control risk.
+When you focus on the risk, you can commit to the necessary resources to lower and control risk.
 You can help to protect your business from uncertain things that may happen and even increase the chances of having a successful business.
 Overall, risk management helps with workplace safety and workplace security.

-When a risk exits it’s usually due to the opportunity for a loss or even profit.
-When we talk about losses we are referring to risks as exposures to losses.
+When a risk exits, it’s usually due to the opportunity for a loss or profit.
+When discussing failures, we refer to risks as exposure to losses.
 This can be a fire or even defective products.

 Know the Risk Equation

-If you’re unsure about what your risk could be you should be aware of the equation.
+You should be aware of the equation if you’re unsure about your risk.
 The extent of risk can easily be expressed by using the following formula:

 The probability you’ll include in this formula is the likelihood of an event happening.
 Severity is the extent and cost of the loss.

 Risk can easily be broken into two different categories.
-The first being pure risk.
+The first is pure risk.

 Pure risk is when the possible outcomes are a loss or no loss.
-This includes things such as an office being robbed and having an employee that’s involved in a car accident.
+This includes an office being robbed and an employee involved in a car accident.

-The second type is a speculative risk.
+The second type is speculative risk.
 This is when the outcome is either a status quo, profit, or loss.
-This includes things like investing in the stock market and decisions within the business like creating new products and even opening new locations.
+This includes things like investing in the stock market and decisions within the business like creating new products and even opening recent locations.

 Why Should I Manage Risk?